seasonedfish/blog/_posts/2021-01-07-linux-for-windows-users.md

 I then remembered that my trial AWS EC2 server is still running, and Windows has the OpenSSH Client installed by default.
-I created an "energize" user on the server, and I modified the server's configuration to allow password login for that user.
+I created an "energize" user on the server, and I modified the server's configuration to allow password login for that user[^1].
-(I realize that passwords are much less secure than keys, but I don't understand keys well enough right now to explain to the new students what they do and how to log in with one.
-I'll learn more about SSH keys in the future;
-for now, I'm using a strong password.)

 This was quite convenient.
 Students could access a Linux environment without needing to install anything.
+There were also some added bonuses.
+They would have quick access to any dev tools I install becuase they wouldn't need to also go through the installation processes themselves.
+And, any issues that come up should be easier to investigate because I can access the exact files or software in which they occur.

-However, on the first meeting that we tried using it, we came across two big problems.
+However, on the first meeting that we tried using the server, we came across two big problems.
 First, everything was very slow.
 Resolving the dependencies of a Python project using Poetry,